-A revised and updated version of Seqwater's DWQMP was submitted to the Regulator during the reporting period on 11 August 2020 following a review of the DWQMP in the previous reporting period for the financial year (2019-20).
+A revised and updated version of Seqwater's DWQMP was reviewed and submitted to the Regulator during the previous reporting period (11 August 2020).
 Seqwater received approval from the Regulator under Information Notice dated 15 March 2021 (Information Notice) for the revised and updated DWQMP.
 Seqwater's compliance with the conditions in the Information Notice for its approved DWQMP is detailed in Section 3.1 of this report.